 1. Become a property stylist: Your natural talent

 It cannot be denied that natural talent plays a factor in your ability to become a property stylist.
 The difficult truth is, without a keen eye for detail and the ability to create beautiful, welcoming, functional spaces you will have difficulty.
+People are asking you to “style my home” and naturally you need some kind of flair.

 2. Become a property stylist: Your qualifications